 To generate positive cash flow, as a lessor, the Company leases its facilities to tenants in exchange for fixed monthly payments that cover rent, property taxes, insurance and certain cost recoveries, primarily common area maintenance ("CAM").
 The Company's leases were determined to be operating leases and have a portfolio-average-lease-years remaining of approximately 10 years.
 Payments from the Company's tenants for CAM are considered nonlease components that are separated from lease components and are generally accounted for in accordance with the revenue recognition standard.
 However, the Company qualified for and elected the practical expedient related to combining the components because the lease component is classified as an operating lease and the timing and pattern of transfer of CAM income, which is not the predominant component, is the same as the lease component, for all asset classes.
 As such, consideration for CAM is accounted for as part of the overall consideration in the lease.
-Payments from to transfer a good or service to the customer.
+Payments from customers for property taxes and insurance are considered non-components of the lease and therefore no consideration is allocated to them because they do not transfer a good or service to the customer.
 Fixed contractual payments from the Company's leases are recognized on a straight-line basis over the terms of the respective leases.
 This means that, with respect to a particular lease, actual amounts billed in accordance with the lease during any given period may be higher or lower than the amount of rental revenue recognized for the period.
-Straight-line rental revenue exceeds rents currently billed in accordance with lease agreements.
+Straight-line rental revenue is commenced when the tenant assumes control of the leased premises.
+Accrued straight-line rents receivable represents the amount by which straight-line rental revenue exceeds rents currently billed in accordance with lease agreements.